 Before, the bath was extra-narrow, leading to frequent complaints from the man-sized Pink House Husband about not being able to fit his full manly width into it comfortably.
 Now, because we stripped the bathroom right back to the brick wall (see pic, right), we are able to squeeze the bath further in to the brick, and therefore have a bit more space for a normal-sized tub.
 So the man-whinging has stopped, which is good.

 One down side to the bath tap now sticking out the wall where it does, is that the kids bang their heads on it fairly frequently.
-But that's not only character building, but also a ridiculously first-world problem (mummy!
-I bumped my head on the shiny brass tap and got Elemis shower gel in my eeeeeeye!) so they can just deal.
+But that's not only character building, but also a ridiculously first-world problem (Mummeeee!
+I bumped my head on the shiny gold tap and got Elemis shower gel in my eeeeeeye!) so they can just deal.

 5) The spa experience

 When you put this much effort (yes, and cold hard cash - I'm not going to lie; those taps weren't cheap) into a room, it makes you raise your style game.
 Out went the manky towels, in came a fresh load of fluffies from The White Company.
 Out went the random mishmash of bottles I've collected at various magazines' beauty sales over the years, in came a truckload of pretty Elemis products.
 Oh, and the Diptyque candle.
 Obviously.
 So now when I'm lying in the bath, it's like I'm in a tiny, gorgeous spa: I'm gazing up at gold fish swimming through soft, subtle lighting, I'm smelling the sweet scent of Baies, and I've locked the door against tiny intruders.
 It's basically the dream.

 OK, these are mainly ways the bathroom has changed MY life - not sure how much the kids have benefited (other than aforementioned character building).
 But hey, if mum's happy, kids are happy, right?